SonuRai598/Car_price_prediction/README.md

 -python -m venv venv
 -source venv/bin/activate  # On Windows use: venv\Scripts\activate
 3. **Install Required Packages**
 Install the necessary Python packages using pip.
 Make sure you have requirements.txt in your project directory.
-Run:pip install -r requirements.txt
+Run: pip install -r requirements.txt
 4. **Prepare the Dataset**
 Ensure the dataset file (used_cars.csv) is located in the project directory.
 This is essential for training the model.
 5. **Train the Model**
 Before running the web app, you need to train the model.
-Execute the following command:python train.py This will generate a car_price_prediction_model.pkl file containing the trained model.
+Execute the following command: python train.py This will generate a car_price_prediction_model.pkl file containing the trained model.
 6.**Run the Web Application**
-start the Streamlit web application by running:streamlit run app.py
+start the Streamlit web application by running: streamlit run app.py

 # Making Predictions
 -Enter the car's age (in years) and mileage (in miles).